tiffany76/courtgrabber-docs/docs/getting_started.md

 4. To confirm the installation worked, run `~/Downloads/courtgrabber-cli-darwin-amd64 help`.
 You should see the Courtgrabber help menu.
 5. To rename and move the downloaded file, run `mv ~/Downloads/courtgrabber-cli-darwin-amd64 /usr/local/bin/courtgrabber`.

-You can now begin using Courtgrabber!
+You can now begin using Courtgrabber.
+Check out the [user guide](./user_guide.md) for detailed instructions.